COVID-19 infection has continued to be on the increase in Rivers State, South-South Nigeria.

-The number of confirmed cases in the state is 116 as of May 24, according to the data released by the Nigeria Centre for Disease Control.
+The number of confirmed cases in the state now stands at 116 as of May 24, according to the data released by the Nigeria Centre for Disease Control.

 Thirty COVID-19 patients have been treated and discharged, while there are 78 active cases in Rivers.
 Eight persons have so far died of COVID-19 in the state.

-The Rivers State Governor, Nyesom Wike, has deployed measures, some of them hard and controversial, including the demolition of the hotels, to halt the spread of the novel coronavirus.
+The state’s governor, Nyesom Wike, has deployed measures, some of them hard and controversial, to halt the spread of the novel coronavirus.

-The state government has also arrested oil workers and pilots accused of entering the state “illegally” during the lockdown.
+Mr Wike early this month ordered the demolition of two hotels in Rivers for allegedly flouting COVID-19 order in the state.
+The state government has also arrested oil workers, including pilots accused of entering the state “illegally” during the lockdown.

 Mr Wike has been captured in video clips published on social media walking on the roads, angrily interrogating motorists who may have violated the lockdown order in the state.

 In one of the videos, he was seen threatening to shut down a bank branch for not getting their customers to observe social distancing in their premises.

 The state even has a taskforce on ‘border closure’ to prevent people and vehicles from entering the state during the lockdown.

 The governor, who said COVID-19 is “worse than a conventional war”, has accused the federal government of being biased against Rivers regarding its support for the COVID-19 fight in the different states.
 He has also accused the federal government of “sabotaging” the state.

 “We are being sabotaged at sea, land and at the Domestic Wing of the airport.
 Sometimes, they secretly receive flights and before we know the people sneak into the town,” Mr Wike said.